Common name: He shou wu

 Characteristics: He shou wu is a perennial vine that is native to China, Japan, Northern Vietnam, and Taiwan (Winston, 2007).
 It grows well in rich, well-drained soil and is harvested in the autumn of its third or fourth year.

-In Japanese kampo medicine, he shou wu is used to treat boils, constipation, and chronic enteritis.
+In Japanese kampo medicine, he shou wu is used to treat boils, constipation, and chronic enteritis (Winston, 2007).
 In Korea, it is used for weakness of the body and to give strength to the liver.
 In Vietnam, it is used to improve the health of the liver and kidneys and is recommended for weakness and fatigue, erectile dysfunction, back pain, poor vision, night sweats, and insomnia.

 Science: He shou wu appears to have a diverse array of biological activities, in line with it’s important status in Chinese medicine.
 These include; anti-oxidant (Ryu et al., 2002), anti-inflammatory (Wang et al., 2008), anti-tumour (Chen et al., 2011), neuroprotective (Li et al., 2005), and myocardial protective (Yim et al., 1998) activities.
-Although, currently this herb has not been studied in human clinical trials of high quality.
-All current in vivo or ex vivo results suggest the medicinal potential of the herb is high.
+Currently this herb has not been studied in human clinical trials of high quality.

-Safety: He shou wu must be properly prepared in order to be safe.
-This process involves stewing in black beans.
+Safety: High, but he shou wu must be properly prepared in order to be safe.
+This traditional process involves stewing in black beans.
 Raw unprepared he shou wu is not a tonic herb and must not be consumed.
 Avoid consumption when pregnant and breast-feeding due to lack of data.

 Research on models